sandrosxila/osint-web-app/README.md

 - **gradle** >= 8.10
 - **docker** >= 27.2

-## Start the app in development mode
+## Start the app in DEVELOPMENT mode

 ### Starting Backend Services
 In **dev mode**, the frontend is not containerized.
 TheHarvester tool lives within the same container where